Finschia/finschia-sdk/CONTRIBUTING.md

 - `git remote add origin git@github.com:someone/lfb-sdk.git`

 Now `origin` refers to my fork and `upstream` refers to the lfb-sdk version.
-So I can `git push -u origin master` to update my fork, and make pull requests to lfb-sdk from there.
+So I can `git push -u origin main` to update my fork, and make pull requests to lfb-sdk from there.
 Of course, replace `someone` with your git handle.

 To pull in updates from the origin repo, run

 - `git fetch upstream`
-- `git rebase upstream/master` (or whatever branch you want)
+- `git rebase upstream/main` (or whatever branch you want)

-Please don't make Pull Requests from `master`.
+Please don't make Pull Requests from `main`.

 ## Dependencies

 We use [Go 1.15 Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.

-The master branch of every LFB repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.
+The `main` branch of every LFB repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.